UK fraud office probes GSK after claims of foreign bribery

 CHINA ALLEGATIONS "SHAMEFUL"

-Authorities in China first accused GSK last July of funnelling up to 3 billion yuan ($480 million) in bribes to encourage doctors to use its medicines in a case that the company described in 2013 as "shameful".
+Authorities in China first accused GSK last July of funnelling up to 3 billion yuan (287 million pounds) in bribes to encourage doctors to use its medicines in a case that the company described in 2013 as "shameful".

 Since then, allegations have surfaced in other countries and GSK is now investigating claims that bribes were also paid to doctors in Poland, Iraq, Jordan and Lebanon.